medale/spark-mail/README.md

 Tutorial on parsing Enron email to Avro and then explore the email set using Spark.

 # Building the project
 The Spark Mail project uses a Maven build.
+Download, install and put mvn binary in your path.
+See [Apache Maven](http://maven.apache.org/) for details.
 In order to avoid PermGen error (if using Java version < Java 8), add the following to your .bashrc/environment:

 ```
 export MAVEN_OPTS="-Xmx2g -XX:MaxPermSize=512M -XX:ReservedCodeCacheSize=512m"